I Am a Hero

 A live-action film adaptation premiered at the Sitges Film Festival in October 2015, before being released commercially in April 2016.
-There are three spin-off manga, set in the same universe, titled I Am a Hero in Osaka, I Am a Hero in Ibaraki and I Am a Hero in Nagasaki.
+There are three spin-off manga, set in the same universe, titled I Am a Hero in Osaka, I Am a Hero in Ibaraki, and I Am a Hero in Nagasaki, and an anthology series by various manga artists, I Am a Hero Official Anthology: 8 Tales of the ZQN.

-By November 2015, the manga had over 4 million copies in circulation.
-In 2013, I Am a Hero won the 58th Shogakukan Manga Award in the General category.
+By November 2021, the manga had over 8.3 million copies in circulation.
+In 2013, I Am a Hero won the 58th Shogakukan Manga Award in the general category.

 Plot

 I Am a Hero

 The story begins with Hideo Suzuki, a 35-year-old manga artist assistant, whose life seems to be stuck around his exhausting but low-paying job, unfulfilled dreams, strange hallucinations and unsatisfying relationships.
 He sees himself as a supporting character in his own life, and has low self-esteem, resulting in frustration.

-One day, the world as Hideo knows it is shattered by the presence of a disease (nicknamed ZQN) that turns people into homicidal maniacs who resemble and behave like zombies, and whose first instinct is to attack and devour the nearest human.
+One day, the world as Hideo knows it is shattered by the presence of a disease (nicknamed ZQN) that turns people into homicidal zombie-like mutants whose first instinct is to attack and devour the nearest human.
 Armed with only his sporting shotgun, he runs for his life, meeting strangers along the way.
 For a while, he and his companions struggle to stay alive, while questioning their moral choices.
 In the end, only three of them remain and drive all the way to the top of Mt.
 Fuji to be saved.